Chapter 4 - Rest

 He stared at her pink lips.
 He always liked her lips.
 They were smooth and perfect in the amber light of the room.
 Her half lidded eyes traced his face, waiting for an indication of emotion from him.
 She seemed to be on tenterhooks and he began to wonder if she knew what that sort of gaze did to him.

-Unable to stop himself, Kakashi lifted a hand and put his thumb on her bottom lip, pressing just a little.
+Unable to stop himself, Kakashi brought up a hand and put his thumb on her bottom lip, pressing just a little.

 For a moment he hesitated, watching her shift a little so that the towel unravelled and fell away from her long damp hair.
-It fell around her face like a pink frame, wavy and thick.
-Her green eyes looked stark between the strands as she peered up at him.
+The loose strands fell around her face like a pink frame, wavy and thick.
+Her green eyes looked stark between the pink curtain as she peered up at him.

 "Probably not a good idea," he whispered, but leaned forward anyway.